b3-exmo/b3-exmo.github.io/docs/Critical thinking/Cognitive Bias.md

 Other examples:

-- As long as God continues to help me find my car keys, I won't think about all the suffering in Israel and Ukraine.
+- As long as God continues to help me find my car keys, I won't think about all the suffering in Palestine and Ukraine.
 All is well in Zion.
 Zion prospers.
 - Keep paying tithing because God has promised ‘blessings such that there shall not be room enough to receive them’, even though month after month we continue in financial struggles.

 More links: